Good memories of run at Queen's spur Norrie on

 "For me, it was still unbelievable.
 I made my big jump points-wise and was seeded at Wimbledon.

 "It ticked a lot of boxes and I was really close to taking Matteo out in the final.
-I have been watching a couple of my matches just knowing I can play well on this surface."
+I have been watching a couple of my matches, just knowing I can play well on this surface."